MrKupa/Data-Science/README.md

 We consider the following data, which will help us analyze the US market and ultimately create a cluster:

 https://apps.bea.gov/regional/downloadzip.cfm

 https://www.census.gov/data/datasets/2021/econ/cbp/2021-cbp.html

 https://www.bls.gov/oes/tables.htm

+# Timerowseries

+The second part of the project focuses on time series analysis.
+The subject is the U.S. economy.
+The goal is to use several forecasting models to determine in which states the company should invest, taking into account the salaries of employees in the industry